Wynne ministry: Early Departures in 2013

 Wynne's tenuous hold on power suffered a significant setback over the summer.
-By the time the legislature rose for the summer, five members of the McGuinty ministry has resigned their seat: former finance minister Dwight Duncan, former Attorney General and Energy Minister Chris Bentley, the aforementioned Broten and Best.
+By the time the legislature rose for the summer, five members of the McGuinty ministry has resigned their seat: McGuinty, former finance minister Dwight Duncan, former Attorney General and Energy Minister Chris Bentley, the aforementioned Broten and Best.
 All five were re-elected in 2011 by reasonably comfortable margin.
 On August 1, the Liberals lost three of the five by-elections.
 Incumbent city councillor Peter Milczyn was defeated by Toronto Deputy Mayor Doug Holyday in Broten's Etobicoke—Lakeshore in a competitive fight (but would revenge the loss less than a year later).
-Their candidates in Bentley's London West and Duncan's Windsor—Tecumseh both faces controversy however, and finished a distant third.
+The Liberal candidates in Bentley's London West and Duncan's Windsor—Tecumseh both faces controversy however, and finished a distant third.
 The Liberals retained McGuinty's Ottawa South (but with much reduced margin) with John Fraser, a long-time McGuinty aide who would serve multiple stints as interim party leader in opposition years later, and Best's Scarborough—Guildwood with a star recruit, CivicAction's CEO Mitzie Hunter in a tight three-way contest featuring former TTC Chair Adam Giambrone as the NDP candidate.
-The losses in Windsor and London foreshadowed the total collapse of Liberal support in southwestern Ontario in the following decade.
-The losses also significantly diminished the Libearals' hopes for flipping the minority for a bare majority.
+The losses in Windsor and London foreshadowed the total collapse of Liberal support in southwestern Ontario in the subsequent decade.
+The losses also significantly diminished the Liberals' hopes for flipping the minority for a bare majority.